wwarthen/RomWBW/Binary/Apps/ReadMe.txt

 in the Source\Apps directory of the distribution.

-The Tunes subdirectory contains some sample ProTracker and MYM sound files that can be played by the TUNE application.
+The Tunes subdirectory contains some sample ProTracker and MYM sound files that can be played by the TUNE application (single file or playlist mode via TUNE -LIST).

 All of these files are already included in the pre-built boot disk images.
 They are also included on the ROM disk except for